souriya777/spotify-mobile-svelte/README.md

 🌱 OBJECTIF **POUVOIR LIRE MES PLAYLISTS & ALBUMS**

-- feat(playlist/playlist-detail): adopt old code to new -- feat(playlist-detail): can see playlist detail
+- feat(playlist/playlist-detail): adopt old code to new -- feat(nav): when clicked twice on nav item, go to root of VIEWS -- feat(playlist-detail): can see playlist detail
   -- feat(playlist-detail): design it
   -- feat(playlist-detail): dynamize it